Ashutoshh18/EDA_uber_dataset/README.md

 ***Operational Growth & Retention*** – Measuring month-over-month growth (CMGR), retention rate of customers, and long-term usage trends.

 ***Customer Experience & Satisfaction*** – Analyzing customer and driver ratings to assess service quality

+All data inspection, cleaning, and exploratory analysis were performed in a Jupyter Notebook using Python and popular data analysis libraries such as:

+Dataset Source (Kaggle)

+Environment (Jupyter Notebook)

+Tools Used (Python, Pandas, NumPy, Matplotlib, Seaborn)